saasitive/django-react-boilerplate/README.md

 # DIY Django and React Boilerplate

 It is do-it-yourself Django + React Boilerplate for starting your SaaS application.
-In existing boilerplates for Django+React (or just for Django) there are very often too many features provided (do you really need traefik for testing your idea?).
-So if you want to start with boilerplate, you first need to remove a lot of functionality that you don't need or simply don't understand.
-I decided to create simple Django+React boilerplate with step-by-step instructions how to build it.
+In existing boilerplates for Django+React (or just for Django) there are very often too many features provided (do you really need traefik for MVP?).
+So before starting, you need to remove a lot of functionality that you don't need or simply don't understand.

+I decided to create a simple Django+React boilerplate with step-by-step instructions how to build it.
 During building you can decide what you need or not.
 And for sure you learn a lot about Django and React.
 I hope it will provide good and quick starting point for creating SaaS applications.
 I would like to create real SaaS applications based on this boilerplate with step-by-step tutorials how they were created.
 They will be available at [SaaSitive](https://saasitive.com) website.

 ## Features (already implemented or planned)